California county defies governor's virus shutdown order - KVIA

 “I have no desire to enforce any aspect of that through arrest,” he said.

 Antczak reported from Los Angeles.
-Associated Press reporters Kathleen Ronayne in Sacramento, Stephanie Dazio in Los Angeles, Olga R. Rodriguez, Janie Har and Juliet Williams in San Francisco contributed reporting.
+Associated Press reporters Amy Taxin in Huntington Beach, Kathleen Ronayne in Sacramento, Stephanie Dazio in Los Angeles, Olga R. Rodriguez, Janie Har and Juliet Williams in San Francisco contributed reporting.